 Along with the non-transferable detail of the Deutschlandticket , its important to know it also does not include taking other people with you, dogs or bikes.

-Where Can The 49 Euro Ticket Be Used?
+Where Can The Deutschlandticket / 49 Euro Ticket Be Used?

-The 49 euro Deutschlandticket is valid on any train operated by Deutsche Bahn, including the Intercity Express, Intercity, and Regional Express.
+The 49 euro Deutschlandticket is valid on any train operated by Deutsche Bahn, including the Regional Express trains.

 Basically, you can purchase this ticket to replace your usual (and increasingly expensive, we are personally very excited for this) monthly Munich Isarcard of which you can use to travel through Germany and cover your local transport needs in which other Germany city you explore.